asilverlight/Meta-RAG/README.md

 ### the Power of Ensemble Model
 In this part of the experiment, we attempt to change the size of the  model and repeat the experiment.
 We used the 0.5B, 1.5B, 3B, 7B, and 14B dialogue models from the Qwen2.5 series, as well as the 1B and 3B dialogue models from the Llama3.2 series and the 8B dialogue model from the Llama3.1 series.
 ### the Power of CoT
-In this part of the experiment, we attempt to investigate the impact of <a href="https://arxiv.org/pdf/2201.11903">CoT</a> on RAG-Blender.
+In this part of the experiment, we attempt to investigate the impact of <a href="https://arxiv.org/pdf/2201.11903">CoT</a> on Meta-RAG.
 We restricted the model's output format in the prompt to:
 ```jsonl
 {"reason": <reason>, "answer": <answer>}
 ```